rutvikd1/rutvikd1/README.md

 ## Hi there 👋, I am Rutvik Dagdkhair

-I am an MS student at Virginia Tech and a research assistant at the Uncrewed Systems Lab, where I am developing a path planning algorithm for agricultural UAVs.
+I am an MS student at Virginia Tech and a research assistant at the Uncrewed Systems Lab, where I am developing path planning algorithms for agricultural UAVs.

 #### Skills: Python / C++ / ROS / Tensorflow / Sensor Fusion